gioblu/PJON/specification/PJON-protocol-specification-v1.1.md

 ```
 ### Router
-A router is a device connected to n PJON buses with n dedicated, potentially different, data link layers on n dedicated media, able to route a packet from a bus to another.
+A router is a device connected to n PJON buses with n dedicated, potentially different, data links on n dedicated media, able to route a packet from a bus to another.
 Thanks to this rule is not only possible to share the same medium with neighbours, but also network with them and enhance connectivity.
 ```cpp
 TWO BUSES CONNECTED THROUGH A ROUTER